cdl-geneseo/geneseo-dictionary/D/Dick-tease_67605001.md

 # Dick-tease

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dick-tease

 Created by  Unknown User (ab21), last modified on Nov 16, 2010

 Feminine Noun.
 Not as pejorative as a &quot;vamp.&quot; Term inspired from the verb &quot;to strip tease&quot; meaning that the girl turns the man on but has no intentions of concluding.
 She is only teasing.
 Same idea with here.
 Example: &quot;Don't lose your time with her, she's a dick-tease.&quot;